-Each year students elect a representative to the HSOC Graduate Committee, which includes several faculty and is chaired by the DGS.
 Individual students are encouraged to bring their concerns to the DGS and, if that proves unsatisfactory, to the Chair of HSOC.
-HSOC students also sometimes serve as representatives to the graduate committee of the Ivan Allen College.

 Students may also wish to participate in activities sponsored by the campus-wide graduate student organization at Georgia Tech.